Nagarwal06/aspire_test/README.md

 1. Python 3
 2. Selenium
 3. Chrome WebDriver
+4. PyTest

 **Python Packages:**
 Make sure to install these packages before use case execution.

-Selenium
-Pytest
+**Objective:**

-Main goal of Aspire_test is to simplify the task of managing & running multiple tests with different combination of runtime parameters.
+Main goal of Aspire_test is to create test automation suite for application to mitigate human error and dependency.

 **Architecture**
+* Product lib:
+    * It consists different page specific classes which consists product features and business logic.

 * POM (Page Object Model)
-    * On the top you have the test cases, which call the page specific object.
+    * Each functionality has specific test cases, which uses indiviual page specific object.
-    * Page specific objects → are the libraries which are calling, for example, the LoginPage of Aspire_app
+    * Page specific objects → are the libraries having specific page functionalitites.

-* Product lib:
-    * covers the Libraries over the product features and business logic around the verification and validation

 * testcases:
-    *all test suite and test case
+    * All test suite and test cases to be executed for different features.

+** Project Structure:**
    * aspire_app
        * product_lib
            * aspire_app
                * lib
                    *  utility.py
                *  pages
                   *  getwebdriver.py
                   *  InvetoryPage.py
                   *  LoginPage.py
                   *  ManufacturingPage.py
                   *  ProductPage.py
                * gui_constants.py
       * test_cases
          *  aspire_app
             *  test
                *  Place_Order_For_New_Product_Test.py

 **Step-by-step guide**
-Following are the steps
-*	Make sure all the necessary packages are installed
+*	Make sure all necessary packages are installed.
 *	Go to testcases/aspire_app/test directory
 *	Open cmd as an administrator
+*	Change the directory to project path i.e, aspire_test.
-*	Run the command python Place_Order_For_New_Product_Test.py
+*	Run the command "pytest -v -s testcases\aspire_app\test\test_place_order_for_new_product.py"
-*	This will execute all the tests mentioned in .py file under folder testcases/aspire_app/test/
+*	This will execute all the tests mentioned in "test_place_order_for_new_product.py" file under folder testcases/aspire_app/test/